Combining quantum noise reduction resources: a practical approach: Practical Design: Single-Sided Cavity

 \section{Practical Design: Single-Sided Cavity}

-With the intuition gained from our toy model, we investigate the benefits of squeezing in a single-sided optomechanical cavity as illustrated in Fig. \ref{fig:experimental}a.
-The linearized interaction Hamiltonian for the cavity is
+With the intuition gained from our toy model, we investigate the benefits of squeezing in an optomechanical cavity, with potential experimental implementations illustrated in Fig.~\ref{fig:experimental}.
+In this section, we only investigate the single-sided cavity that is presented in Fig.~\ref{fig:experimental}(a), and do not go into the details for the more complicated two-sided cavity that is shown as a possible experiment in Fig.~\ref{fig:experimental}(b).
+For the single-sided case, the linearized interaction Hamiltonian for the cavity is

-where $G$ is the optomechanical coupling strength in frequency per length units and $x$ is the position of the moving mirror.
-The Hamiltonian $H_{\rm tot}$ that describes the optomechanical system in the rotating frame of the drive with the detuning $\Delta$ is as follows,
+where $G$ is the optomechanical coupling strength in frequency per unit length and $x$ is the position of the moving mirror.
+The Hamiltonian $H_{\rm tot}$ that describes the optomechanical system in the rotating frame of the drive with a detuning $\Delta$ from the cavity resonance is as follows,